vnonymous/vnonymous.github.io/topic.md

 *You know what they say, if it ain't XO, then it gotta go.*

 *Call out his name, and get yourself Acquainted.*

-*Trust me he'd Die For You, so the love wouldn't be tainted.*
+*Trust me he'd Die For You, so the love wouldn't be nowhere near tainted.*